Construction Litigation

 Construction litigation is complex and stressful, whether you are filing a lawsuit or being targeted in one.
 The answers to these questions can offer clarity.

 Oral contracts can be recognized in Florida but are not advisable due to the difficulty in proving their existence and terms.
 For a contract to be enforceable, it must include an offer, acceptance, specific terms and considerations, making written contracts highly preferable.
+Certain contracts, such as those involving real estate or goods over $500, must be in writing to be enforceable.

 They can terminate the contract due to a breach of contract or via mutual agreement, and in these scenarios: